Republic of Albania

 • Approximately 300 teachers have been trained in the organisation of practice- and skills-oriented practical lessons

-• The school QA coordinators and headmasters and headmistresses of all schools of vocational education and training in Albania have been trained in the exercise of their role and the implementation of effective school quality development
+• The school QA coordinators and headmasters and headmistresses of all schools of vocational education and training in Albania have been trained to exercise their role and implement effective school quality development.

-• Three administrative authorities have introduced quality assurance mechanisms at 4 boarding schools as examples of good practice
+• Three administrative authorities have introduced quality assurance mechanisms at four boarding schools as examples of good practice.

 Regional project: Quality assurance for the work of business liaison officers